Portland home architecture is varied and interesting.

 Portland Ranch

-Ranches are one-story homes that come in any number of floor layouts depending on the size and shape of the lot--rectangular, L-shaped, U-shaped with a courtyard, etc. A daylight ranch is a ranch home with a basement or lower story that is partially underground and at least partially open to ground level--typically built on a slope or to take advantage of a view.
 Smaller ranches often make great starter homes as they are economically designed.
 In addition, ranches are excellent homes for small children, or those with physical disability as there are no stairs to navigate.
 Ranches have been popular homes since the 1930s.

 Portland Lofts

 A loft is typically a home built on the second floor or higher in an urban area.
 Usually one-story, but not always, the design varies but usually takes advantage of the history or buildings of the area to suggest design elements such as glass and steel, brick work, old beams, etc. The higher you go, the better the views, and the higher the price.
-In Portland, lofts are cropping up in all sorts of redeveloped urban areas such as in Irvington/Hollywood, however the original increase in popularity of lofts came about with development of former industrial area now known as the Pearl District.
+In Portland, lofts are cropping up in all sorts of redeveloped urban

 Portland Townhouse, Rowhouse

 A townhouse is typically two-three stories high, and is usually built to take advantage of a narrow space, such as a city lot.
-When built in rows, they are called rowhouses.
+When built in rows, they are called row-houses.
 You will find townhouses in Portland in the Pearl District, suburbs, and also on inner city urban lots that have been cleared for redevelopment.
-When sold as a condominium, there are typically condo association privileges and amenities such as a community area, parking garage and gym or other living services.
+When sold as a condominium, there are typically condo association privileges and

 If you are interested in resources for Portland Real Estate, Home Loans, Mortgage Information, and buying or selling a home in Portland, please see the Portland Real Estate page.